dogfootruler-kr/DiscordTwitterBot/README.md

 Once the bot is up and running, here is the discord commands:
 ```
-!list // List followed users
+!list // List followed users on this channel
-!follow username // Adds a user to the list
+!follow username // Adds a user to follow on this channel
-!remove username // Removes a user from the list
+!remove username // Removes a user from this channel
 ```

 ## Dependencies